Google leverages the best signals we have to help set your bid right at the time the auction happens. This is called

 Setting the right bids is an essential part of a profitable account.
 You may have a good sense of where you should set your bids, but there could be ways to improve on your current method.
 Namely, can you optimize your bids quicker, across more keywords, and can you set your bids individually for each auction?

 Automating your bids with Google Ads can deliver better, more informed bids while saving you time.
 In this guide, we’ll talk about why you should use automated bidding, which strategy to choose, and how to test it in your account.

 Bid to the user’s auction-time context via Smart Bidding

 Deciding where to set your bids is important.
 It could very well determine how profitable your account is.
 You could potentially apply the following bid modifiers: 17,000 cities, across six distinct blocks of time for each of the seven days in a week, for users that have visited specific parts of your site before, while factoring in three different device types.

 There are over one million bidding combinations available to you on just one keyword in that example.
 It becomes pretty difficult to scale that level of bidding precision when you’re managing accounts with thousands of keywords.

-We created our Smart Bidding to solve that problem, and the only way to utilize Smart Bidding is through Google Ads.
+We created our Smart Bidding to solve that problem.
 Smart Bidding takes even more factors into consideration when adjusting bids than are available in the interface with standard bid adjustments.
 Not only that, those bidding decisions are made uniquely for each auction that you enter.
 It’s highly specific bids, made efficiently and at scale to help you achieve better performance.